Subject - Maths

 - showing new ideas in lots of different ways and in different types of questions.

-As the basis for our curriculum we use ‘Maths Makes Sense’.
-We have daily maths lessons, focusing on a different strand each day, building up our knowledge over the course of the year.
+As the basis for our curriculum we use White Rose Maths.
+We have daily maths lessons, focusing on a particular area of maths, building up our knowledge over the course of the unit.
 Mathematical language is a key focus in all maths lessons, using effective questioning to explore concepts more deeply.
-We also incorporate maths in other areas of the curriculum for example measuring and weighing in our Topic focused lessons and statistics and recording in Science.
+We revisit previously learned concepts in order to retain key skills and encourage children to investigate using real life maths stories.
+We also incorporate maths in other areas of the curriculum for example measuring and weighing in our design & technology focused lessons and statistics and recording in science.

 We supplement our curriculum with Time Tables Rockstars, Cracking Times Tables and MyMaths for online blended learning and have maths focused themed-days to create interest and creative responses to maths in the children.